Tag: covenant

 Exodus 19:1-9; 1 Peter 2:4-10; Psalm 19 (read online ⧉)

 Have you ever had a period of that seemed completely crazy and unbelievable?
-The Israelites were it!
+The Israelites were living it!
 It was a hard life in Egypt, but it was still home for generations.
 They left.
-This big sea to cross to , and a powerful nation’s army coming after them.
+This big sea to cross to freedom, and a powerful ‘s army coming after them.
 The sea splits open and they cross on dry ground.
 And a powerful nation’s army disappears forever.
 They have their first military battle and unbelievably win!
 They have a weird food that just appears with the morning dew, then disappears.

-Then they take a breath.
+Then they take a .

 Moses meets with God, and God explains.
 God is calling these people to be his priestly .
 They are his treasured possession, above the of the earth, which is God’s, too.

 Just like the Israelites, followers of Jesus have a task.
-Theirs (ours) is to proclaim the acts of God who called them (us) out of the we were in.
+Theirs (ours) is to proclaim the acts of God who called them (us) out of the darkness we were in.

-As the psalmist writes, all of pronounces the glory of God.
+As the psalmist writes, all of Creation pronounces the of God.
 We, too, have our part in declaring and showing the glory of God and being the light (reflectors of God) in the world.

 1) What has kept you from believing you are called to and capable of declaring God’s glory?

 2) The covenant represents a type of cleanliness.
-You house the Holy .
+You house the .
 How do you keep the Holy Spirit’s home in you clean?

 3) What more can you do to keep it clean, or get it cleaner?